Abstract

 If not otherwise indicated, all the analysis and explorations were done with template 1

-3) For each topic, we sample 5 Gemma Completions with top-k = 0.9 and temperature=0.8
+3) For each topic, 5 samples of Gemma Completions with top-k = 0.9 and temperature=0.8 are drawn.

 This step is crucial, because as can be seen in the Appendix actually sampling completions from Gemma allow us to observe the actual dynamics of the list ending behavior when compared with List Generated by GPT4o